lusaxweb/vuesax/docs/components/dropDown.md

 <box>

-## Buttom
+## Button

-You can customize the component or element that initialize the dropdown in this case is a Buttom that is the most common
+You can customize the component or element that initialize the dropdown in this case, it is a Button that is the most common

 :::tip
   The component or element that initializes the dropdown is the one inside it with the possibility of total customization and flexibility in the required use